 Non-keyboard music from the mfiles classical catalogue.
 If you don't have access to musicians with the right instruments, there is always the option to play mp3 files at the service:

-The last three items above are often considered to be hymns.
+Some of the classical items above are often considered to be hymns.
 Here are some additional Hymns and some folk music suitable for funeral ceremonies, plus some bugle calls which are frequently used at military funerals or remembrance day events.

 For original suggestions with sheet music listed on ScoreExchange, try the following: